Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Countermeasure

 \subsection{Discussion on the impact on other attacks}

-Some attacks aims at a full message recovery using altered ciphertexts like the one studied in Section \ref{sec:attack}.
-From a generic point of view, any attack requiring the complete control over the ciphertext $v$ and using the same oracle $\mathcal{O}_{SCA}$ described in our paper is impacted.
+Some attacks aim to recover the entire message using altered ciphertexts such as the one studied in Section \ref{sec:attack}.
+From a generic point of view, any attack that requires complete control over the ciphertext $v$ and using the same oracle $\mathcal{O}_{SCA}$ described in our paper is impacted.